bomb2peng/DFGC-VRA-starterkit/README.md

 ### Feature selection
 In this step we first decide the dimension of the selected features, then perform the selection.

+You may modify the parameters in the scrips below.

 For dimention seletion, run:
 ```
 python feats_num_select.py